Parents Guide to Speech and Language Pathology

 Recent national polls commissioned by the American Speech-Language-Hearing Association (ASHA) and conducted by YouGov, found that 1 in 4 U.S. parents of children ages 0–8 have concerns about their child’s ability to communicate (ASHA.org).

-Treatment for speech and language will not only help the child communicate successfully, but it will also lead to advancements in the academic performance, as well.
+Treatment for speech and language will not only help the child communicate successfully, but it will also lead to advancements in academic performance, as well.

-ASHA–YouGov polling also revealed that, of parents who have sought treatment for their child’s communication difficulties, 8 in 10 perceived “a great deal” or “a good amount” of improvement (ASHA).
+The ASHA–YouGov polling also revealed that, of parents who have sought treatment for their child’s communication difficulties, 8 in 10 perceived “a great deal” or “a good amount” of improvement (ASHA).

 The goals and modifications in the IEP will relate to how your child performed on their standardized evaluations and how their deficits are impacting their academic abilities.

-I have some parents who requested monthly reports on their child and some don’t ask for updates until the IEP meeting.
+I have some parents who requested monthly reports on their child and some who don’t ask for updates until the IEP meeting.

 This is your time to voice your opinion about your child’s education and modifications.
 Parents may call an IEP team meeting if something does not seem to be working.
 Contacting the school and providing as many details as possible will help the team understand the purpose of the meeting.
 When the family and school don’t agree, it’s important for both parties to try to reach a compromise – which may be temporary.